-- Enter call for papers (CFP) into online system. - The program unit chair needs to enter the CFP each year, even if it remains the same year to year. - It is expected that the steering committee will work with the chair to develop the CFP. - The chair must also designate the CFP as "open" or "closed" to outside proposals each year. - Enter decisions on papers into system and communicate with proposers. - o All papers will initially show the status of "Submitted." - o Papers can be designated as Pending, Accepted, Rejected, or Withdrawn. - Changing a paper to Accepted or Rejected immediately generates an email to the paper proposer informing him/her of the decision. - o All papers must have a decision entered by the deadline below. - Create and organize sessions in system, including adding presiders. - The chair must assign and arrange the papers in each session and should assign times for each participant. - A presider is required for each session. - Ensure that participants, especially invitees, are aware of requirements for participation.
-This includes the requirement that all meeting participants register.
-If a participant does not register, he or she risks being removed from the program.
+- Enter call for papers (CFP) into online system. - The program unit chair needs to enter the CFP each year, even if it remains the same year to year. - It is expected that the steering committee will work with the chair to develop the CFP. - The chair must also designate the CFP as "open" or "closed" to outside proposals each year. - Enter decisions on papers into system and communicate with proposers. - All papers will initially show the status of "Submitted." - o Papers can be designated as Pending, Accepted, Rejected, or Withdrawn. - Changing a paper to Accepted or Rejected immediately generates an email to the paper proposer informing him/her of the decision. - All papers must have a decision entered by the deadline below. - Create and organize sessions in system, including adding presiders. - The chair must assign and arrange the papers in each session and should assign times for each participant. - A presider is required for each session. - Ensure that participants, especially invitees, are aware of requirements for participation.
+This includes the requirement that all meeting participants register by June 1.
+If a participant is not registered by then, he or she risks being removed from the program.
 The program management system does not notify chairs whether participants have or have not registered.
+Chairs should correspond with participants prior to June 1 to verify that they have registered.